-At Date 0, a firm hires two ex-ante identical agents -b (Blue) and r (Red) - for an entrylevel position (job 1).
+At Date 0, a firm hires two ex-ante identical agents - b (Blue) and r (Red) - for an entry-level position (job 1).
 Red and Blue are payoff-irrelevant labels.
 The firm needs to fill both vacancies.
 We assume that the firm does not (or cannot) discriminate at the hiring stage; thus, the 50/50 split between b and r reflects the composition of the candidate pool.
 That is, we implicitly assume that some frictions prevent firms from picking only one type.4

-At Date 1, the agents simultaneously undertake a non-observable investment (or effort), $e_i \in [0,1], i \in \{b,r\}$, to acquire a "skill."
+At Date 1, the agents simultaneously undertake a non-observable investment (or effort), $e_i \in [0,1]$, $i \in \{b,r\}$, to acquire a "skill."
 The skill is an observable but not verifiable binary variable: $s_i \in \{0,1\}$.5 We interpret skill broadly as any kind of observable evidence that predicts an agent's future performance.
-We assume that the skill is firm-specific in the sense that it is less valuable to agents who leave the firm; see the OA for an extension in which agents invest in general skills.
+We assume that the skill is firm-specific in the sense that it is less valuable to agents who leave the firm; see Sections OA.4 and OA.5 for model extensions in which agents invest in (partially or fully) general skills.
 Agent i's probability of acquiring the skill is e_i .
-Both agents are risk-neutral and have the same cost function, $c(e_i)$, which is strictly increasing, convex, and satisfies c(0) = 0.6 That is, agent i's utility is $u_i = w_i - c(e_i)$, where w_i is the agent's monetary compensation.
+Both agents are risk-neutral and have the same cost function, $c(e_i)$, which is strictly increasing, strictly convex, and satisfies c(0) = 0.6 That is, agent i's utility is $u_i = w_i - c(e_i)$, where w_i is the agent's monetary compensation.